quixio/quix-streams/docs/advanced/checkpointing.md

 # Checkpointing

-To perform stateful operations reliably and with consistent outputs, Quix Streams applications need to periodically save their state stores to disk and commit processed offsets to Kafka.
+To process data reliably and with consistent outputs, Quix Streams applications need to periodically save their state stores to disk and commit processed offsets to Kafka.

 We call this process a “checkpointing”.